tyntec/api-collection/chat-api/v2/README.md

 #### ``from`` property on History and MessageStatus

-In alignment with the Group Chat feature the message History and MessageStatus, are enhanced with the property ``from``.
+In alignment with the Group Chat feature the message History and MessageStatus are enhanced with the property ``from``.
 This property contains the id of the issuer of the event.

 On Group Chats this is usefull to understand if all members of a group have received and/or read the message send.
 And which member has joined, left, ... the group